Fasting, Good or Bad?

 - Those with emotional extremities like anxiety, etc.

 As per Ayurvedic texts:

 रोगास्तस्यापहर्तारः श्रेयसो जीवितस्य च|

 Ayurveda considers health as a state of equilibrium, but in today’s world, health is compromised due to increasing lifestyle changes and exposure to several toxic substances.
-It is thus essential to cleanse and eliminate the body from these toxins in order to boost immunity and well as promote healthy lives.
-Lifestyle practices that incorporate medically supervised fasting, reduces the risk of chronic diseases disorders, but more importantly promotes health and well-being.
+It is thus essential to cleanse and eliminate the body from these toxins in order to boost immunity and well as promoting healthy lives.
+Lifestyle practices that incorporate medically supervised fasting, reduce the risk of chronic disease disorders but more importantly promote health and well-being.

 Adiga, H., Hebbar, K., & Adiga, R. (2019).
 ‘Fasting’ the Forgotten Fortune of Fitness and Ayurveda.
 Indian Journal Of Public Health Research & Development, 10(11), 2481.
 DOI: 10.5958/0976-5506.2019.03980.9